strayMat/causal-ml-course/slides/1-intro.typ

   == Why is #alert[prediction different from causation]?

+  - Prediction (most part of Machine Learning) focus on understanding what usually happens in a given situation.

-  - Prediction assumes stability between train and test data
+  #uncover(2)[It assumes iid between train and test data.]

-  #uncover(2)[- Causal inference search the effect of an intervention]
+  #uncover(3)[

+  - Causal inference (most part of economists) focus on what would happen if we changed the system ie. under intervention.

+  It models the covariate shift between treated and control units.
   ]
+]

+//TODO: insert images of covariate shifts to illustrate.

+#new-section-slide("How to ask a sound causal question: The PICO framework")

 #slide[
-  == How to ask a sound causal question

-  - Define the population of interest
-  - Define the intervention
-  - Define the outcome
-  - Define the counterfactual
-  - Define the causal effect
+  == Identify the target trial
+  What would be the ideal *randomized experiment* to answer the question?
+  #cite(<hernan2016using>)

 ]

+#slide[
+  == PICO framework

+  - Population : Who are we interested in?
+  - Intervention : What treatment/intervention do we study?
+  - Comparison : What are we comparing it to?
+  - Outcome : What are we interested in?
+  //- Define the causal measure //a bit too much for intro ]

+#new-section-slide("Causal graphs")

-#new-section-slide("Different steps : identification, estimation, inference")
+#new-section-slide("The three steps of causal inference:\n identification, estimation, inference")

 #slide[
   Identification: what can we learn from the data?